AristosM666/simpleText/README.md

 [Install]
-1. install lib-magic and lib-config
+1. install lib-magic and lib-config<br>
 1-b.
 Optionaly install and configure a syslog daemon to listen on facility 'local0'
 2. download source
 3. run the makefile ($ make)